 4. How long should your video be?

 You don’t need Gone with the Wind to get your point across.
 The best corporate videos are short and sweet and really grab your attention.
 A 15-minute video can feel like an eternity.
 A two-minute to five-minute video with higher production values will be far more effective.
+According to our research data and past project analysis, up to 40% of web videos, such as social media videos, produced between 2020 and 2022 were less than a minute long.

 5. Brochure text is not a video script